The Painted Bridge

 But Anna learns that liberty will not come easily.
 The longer she remains at Lake House, the more she realises that -- like the ethereal bridge over the asylum's lake -- nothing is as it appears.
 She begins to experience strange visions and memories that may lead her to the truth about her past, herself, and to freedom - or lead her so far into the recesses of her mind that she may never escape…

-Set in Victorian England, as superstitions collide with a new psychological understanding, this elegant, emotionally suspenseful debut novel is a tale of self-discovery, secrets, and search for the truth in a world where the line between madness and sanity seems perilously fine.
+Set in Victorian England, as superstitions collide with a new psychological understanding, this elegant, emotionally suspenseful debut novel is a tale of self-discovery, secrets, and a search for the truth in a world where the line between madness and sanity seems perilously fine.

 The Sacred River

 Just outside London, behind a tall stone wall, lies Lake House—a private asylum for genteel women.
 In the winter of 1859, recently married Anna Palmer becomes its newest patient, tricked into leaving her home and incarcerated against her will.
 With no doubts about her sanity, she is convinced that she will be released as soon as she can tell her side of the story.
 However, Anna quickly learns that her freedom will not come so easily.
 The proprietor of Lake House needs patients in order to keep his madhouse in business, and her new husband has much to gain from her absence.
 But the shabby gloom and odd occupants of the asylum yield some hope: the young visiting physician, a photographer who believes his pictures can reveal the set of a patient’s mind; a longtime patient who seems, to Anna’s surprise, to be as sane as she is; and the proprietor’s bookish daughter who also yearns to leave.

 Yet the longer Anna remains at Lake House, the more she realizes that nothing is as it appears.
 Not the asylum, the patients, he see more